Building a LegacY

 - introduce community members to the community as a whole

 We're doing really well with the first two of these objectives.
 But we're currently underfunded for Todd's position.
 So if you're interested in supporting Shinzen's work, please sign up if you haven't, or increase your subscription rate if you are able.

 In the Trenches

 While most people plainly see evidence of what Shinzen and Emily contribute, much of Todd's work has been behind the scenes.
 So we wanted to give you a taste of what Todd has been up to.
-In his work with Shinzen, he's held a few titles, including: organizational consultant, business manager, community manager, and executive director.
+In his work with Shinzen, he's held a few titles, including: organizational consultant, business manager, community manager, and managing partner.